thiago-sv/instagram-interface-dio/README.md

 # instagram-interface-dio
-## Projeto desenvolvido para a atividade recriando a página inicial do Instagram da Dio.
+## Projeto desenvolvido para a atividade "recriando a página inicial do Instagram" da Dio.